-Much progress has been made in the eight years that the Council has been in existence towards the regional goal of maintaining a high level of flood protection for the American Bottom area.
+Much progress has been made in the nine years that the Council has been in existence towards the regional goal of maintaining a high level of flood protection for the American Bottom area.
 Doing so is a regional priority and the Council has acted with a great sense of urgency, commitment, and cooperation in conceiving major improvements to the flood protection system.
-That process reached an important milestone this year with ninety six percent of the construction of the ten current projects being completed as of July of this year, and the remaining four percent estimated to be completed before the end year.
+That process reached important milestones this year with the completion of all of the 100-Year Level of Protection Projects and the submittals of all of the certification packages.

 With the interim goal of achieving FEMA accreditation in sight, the process of achieving the long-term goal of 500-Year Authorized Level of Protection is well on its way.
-The Council's intent has been expressed by resolution; action has been initiated by the authorization of the design of Authorized Level Projects in the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System, and the Prairie Du Pont/Fish Lake Levee System and a successful bond sale generating an additional \$77.5 million in construction funds.
+The Council's intent has been expressed by resolution; action has been initiated by the authorization of the design of Authorized Level Projects in the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System, and the Prairie DuPont/Fish Lake Levee System and a successful bond sale generating an additional \$77.5 million in construction funds.